DeanWilsonUK/NewOrderCodeSequencer/README.md

 A few adjustments may be needed based on your setup:

 - MIDI Device Name: The script references a specific MIDI device.
 If you're using a different device, you’ll need to update the device name in the code.
 To find your device’s name, use the printArray(MidiBus.list()); function within Processing, which will display a list of available devices in the console.
 - Playback Speed: This can be modified in the script if you prefer different playback speeds.
-Refer to the MIDI controller instructions in the code comments.
+Refer to the instructions in the code comments.

 //Note on Sound Generation

 This script solely triggers MIDI notes; to produce sound, a DAW or other MIDI-enabled software is required.
 Connect your MIDI device to your DAW and set up an instrument channel to hear the notes played by the sketch.

+//MIDI Note Sequence

+The sketch uses the Decatonic scale starting at C4, and each character in the sequence corresponds to a note from this scale.
+The default MIDI notes are {60, 62, 63, 65, 66, 67, 68, 69, 70, 71}.

 //Fair Use and Attribution